nene/filter-row/README.markdown

       fieldEvents: ["select"],
     }

-Not that in addition to `field:` we also define `fieldEvents:` - these are the events of field which trigger the filtering of grid.
+Note that in addition to `field:` we also define `fieldEvents:` - these are the events of field which trigger the filtering of grid.
 By default the events array contains only "keyup" event which works well for TextFields, but for other types you might need to specify your